AshutoshKuinkel/KTMVTour/docs/daily-log.md

 - Hmm, idk why there's the primary and 11 workers.
 I thought I only had 6 core cpu.
 I need to check why this is.

 - I should also test this on autocannon (what the guy was using in the video to test his api)

+## 29 NOV 25

+- Starting off by only making users login when needed.
+Nah nvm, i'll add this later. maybe today I should just start on the video for virtual tour and create an alert to let users know that the virtual tour is only avaliable for one landmark so far.
+Alright so the alert modal is done.
+Now I should start on the video for virtual tour.
+I need to make it really good and ideally it shouldn't be too long.

+## 30 Nov 25

+- I didn't start on the video yesterday, all I got done was the alert.
+Today I need to start on the video.